 Wash day is never complete without locking in the moisture.
-There are three ways to seal moisture in your strands after deep conditioning: moisturizers and milks, leave-in conditioners, and oils.
-You do not have to use them all, but here are the differences so you know what will work best for you.
+After deep conditioning, there are three ways to seal moisture in your strands: moisturizers and milks, leave-in conditioners, and oils.
+You do not have to use them all, but here are the differences to know what will work best for you.

 Moisturizers help to retain moisture between wash days.
-If you prefer something more lightweight, then consider a hair milk.
-Although most moisturizers are water based, it is best to apply them while the hair is wet so it can retain as much moisture possible, as they are most effective when trapping moisture that is present.
+If you prefer something more lightweight, then consider hair milk.
+Although most moisturizers are water-based, it is best to apply them while the hair is wet so it can retain as much moisture as possible, as they are most effective when trapping moisture that is present.
 These two product types are chock-full of emollients, humectants, and oils.
-They are also great options if your hair is protein sensitive.
+They are also great options if your hair is protein-sensitive.

 Read more: Moisturizers vs. Leave-in Conditioners

 Some curlies follow up their conditioner with only oil, while others layer oil atop their moisturizer or leave-in conditioner.
-The practice of using oils after washing your hair is called sealing; this reduces the rate of moisture depletion.
+Using oils after washing your hair is called sealing; this reduces the rate of moisture depletion.
 People will use oil as a part of their LOC method to prevent dryness, reduce frizz, and stave off wash day.
-You can use a pure oil or create your own blend.
+You can use a pure oil or create your blend.

-You do not have to use all of these products, but you should use at least one.
-I gravitate more toward leave-in conditioners, because they tend to be lightweight, provide great slip, and add moisture and strengthening benefits to my coils.
-Since my hair is fine, I usually forgo sealing, as my moisturizers and leave-in conditioners tend to be formulated lots of oils and butters.
+You do not have to use all these products, but you should use at least one.
+I gravitate toward leave-in conditioners because they are lightweight, provide great slip, and add moisture and strengthening benefits to my coils.
+Since my hair is fine, I usually forgo sealing, as my moisturizers and leave-in conditioners tend to be formulated with lots of oils and butters.

-If you have fine strands or looser curls and waves, then a hair milk is a great option for you.
-Whenever you want a refresher between wash days but don’t care to co-wash, consider fluffing your hair with a little moisturizer to quench your parched ends.
+If you have fine strands or looser curls and waves, hair milk is a great option.
+If you want a refresher between wash days but don’t want to co-wash, consider fluffing your hair with a moisturizer to quench your parched ends.